madhu478/Docker/README.md

 after writing the docker compose file then we will start container un the compose application then we will test our application in a docker environment

 final step is to push the code back to git,and then we can distribute the containers on various available environments

+# Docker stacks

+in ypur application you might have front end web application and back end database server those components work together to serve up a single application this is where docker stack come in

+doing grouping together services  like a webserver and database together called stack in that way we deploy that stack as one unit we can manage it such as single unit .for that we write a yaml file to define the various services that make up on our application

+docker stack deploy -c stack1.yaml [stackname]  { -c tag is for compose file }

+docker stack services stack1

+# stack redeployment

+docker stack deploy -c stack1.yaml stack1

+docker stack deploy -c stack2.yaml stack1